 This book will be of interest to researchers and students of gender and politics and political communication, as well as journalists, politicians, and public relations professionals.

-Joanna Everitt is a professor of political science at University of New Brunswick Saint John.
-Her research focuses on Canadian politics, gender differences in public opinion, and the impacts of media coverage of male and female party leaders on leadership evaluations, identity politics, and voting behaviour in Canadian Elections.
-She is the co-editor of The Blueprint: Conservative Parties and their Impact on Canadian Politics and the co-author of Dominance and Decline: Making Sense of Recent Canadian Elections.
+Joanna Everitt is a professor of political science at the University of New Brunswick Saint John.
+Her research focuses on Canadian politics, gender differences in public opinion, and the impacts of media coverage of male and female party leaders on leadership evaluations, identity politics, and voting behaviour in Canadian elections.
+She is the co-editor of The Blueprint: Conservative Parties and Their Impact on Canadian Politics and the co-author of Dominance and Decline: Making Sense of Recent Canadian Elections.